Chart Color Schemes

 Walkerville displays a diverse mix of dwelling types, with above-average rates of outright home ownership

 Walkerville's dwelling structure, as per the latest Census, consisted of 50.1% houses and 49.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasted with Adelaide metro's figures of 75.2% houses and 24.9% other dwellings.
+This compares to Adelaide metro's figures of 75.2% houses and 24.9% other dwellings.
 Home ownership in Walkerville stood at 41.1%, with mortgaged dwellings at 25.1% and rented ones at 33.8%.
-The median monthly mortgage repayment was $2,167, exceeding Adelaide metro's average of $1,562.
-The median weekly rent in Walkerville was recorded as $373, compared to Adelaide metro's $320.
-Nationally, Walkerville's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.
+The median monthly mortgage repayment was $2,167, higher than the Adelaide metro average of $1,562.
+The median weekly rent in Walkerville was $373, compared to Adelaide metro's $320.
+Nationally, Walkerville's mortgage repayments were significantly higher at $2,167 versus Australia's average of $1,863, while rents were lower at $373 compared to the national figure of $375.

 Frequently Asked Questions - Housing